Glenn Dunks is an award-winning film critic from Melbourne, Australia.

 Glenn has written three infotainment books distributed through Wilkinson Publishing.
 They are Cannes Film Festival: 70 Years, Sinatra: 100 Years and Dylan: 75 Years.
 He has also contributed to Intellect Books’ World Film Locations: Melbourne, edited by Neil Mitchell.
 Additionally, his writing has been quoted in McFarland & Company’s Australian Horror Films 1973–2010 written by Peter Shelley, and Emily Herbert’s George Michael – The Life: 1963-2016: The Man, The Legend, The Music published by John Blake.

 From 2016 to 2018, Glenn has worked in the role of Marketing Executive for the Asia Pacific Screen Awards.
 Run out of Brisbane City Council’s tourism and events arm, Brisbane Marketing, the role included writing and editing of all APSA content and marketing collateral including guest programme, website, letters and press releases, social media, banners and online advertorial, plus head speech-writer for APSA Chairman, Michael Hawkins.

 He has additionally worked in copywriting, content creation, social media and program editing roles for the Sydney Film Festival, the Melbourne International Film Festival, and the Brisbane Asia Pacific Film Festival.
-He has worked in marketing for the Department of Education and Training within the Victorian Government and has also done commercial copywriting for CoSec Consulting plus performed English-comprehension editing for international film critic organisation FIPRESCI.
+He has worked in marketing for the Department of Education and Training and Department of Environment, Land, Water and Planning within the Victorian Government and has also done commercial copywriting for CoSec Consulting plus performed English-comprehension editing for international film critic organisation FIPRESCI.
 He also written scripts for and presented segments of “Bytes”, a free mini-program available on the Ozflix film streaming platform.
 He also presented several categories on stage at the inaugural Ozflix Film Awards in 2018.